-- 1. Although it is possible to read a data byte from a data register without first writing to the Address Pointer Register, if the Address Pointer Register is already at the correct value, it is not possible to write data to a register without writing to the Address Pointer Register, because the first data byte of a write is always written to the Address Pointer Register. - 2.
-In Figures 9a to 9c, the serial bus address is shown as the default value 01011(A1)(A0), where A1 and A0 are set by the three-state ADD pin. - 3.
-In addition to supporting the Send Byte and Receive Byte protocols, the ADM1025/ADM1025A also supports the Read Byte protocol (see System Management Bus specifications Rev. 1.1 for more information). - 4.
-If Reset or Interrupt functionality is required, address pin cannot be strapped to GND, as this would keep the ADD/ RST/INT/NTO pin permanently low.
+- 1. Although it is possible to read a data byte from a data register without first writing to the Address Pointer Register, if the Address Pointer Register is already at the correct value, it is not possible to write data to a register without writing to the Address Pointer Register because the first data byte of a write is always written to the Address Pointer Register. - 2.
+In Figure 11 to Figure 13, the serial bus address is shown as the default value 01011(A1)(A0), where A1 and A0 are set by the three-state ADD pin. - 3.
+In addition to supporting the Send Byte and Receive Byte protocols, the ADM1025/ADM1025A also supports the Read Byte protocol (see System Management Bus specifications Rev. 1.1 for more information).

+4. If Reset or interrupt functionality is required, the address pin cannot be strapped to GND, since this would keep the ADD/RST/INT/NTO pin permanently low.